huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

-[Be optimistic.](https://www.youtube.com/watch?v=FrqBWQ-mVEc) Stop being afraid of what could go wrong, and start being positive about what could go right.
+[Be optimistic and willful.](https://www.youtube.com/watch?v=FrqBWQ-mVEc) Stop being afraid of what could go wrong, and start being positive about what could go right.
 Focus on the positives.